ritikmishra7/one-profile-apis/README.md

 # one-profile-apis

-This repository contains APIS which fethces infomation from famous coding platforms like Codeforces
+This repository contains APIS which fetches infomation from famous coding platforms like Codeforces
 Codechef
 LeetCode.